 To see your monstera growing fast and healthy, place it in a bright place with an hour of morning direct sun at most.
 Another trick to spread your monstera is to use totems or other surfaces to make it trail over.

 Water your Monstera Pinnatipartita when its soil becomes almost completely dry.
-The amount of water your plant needs depends on so many things such as temperature, how much light it receives, etc. but there's a big probability that you'll have to water your monstera once a week.
+The amount of water your plant needs depends on so many things such as temperature, how much light it receives, etc.

 It's important to water your monstera periodically because somehow this plants get used to it and grows better.
 Water your monstera thoroughly until water leaves the drainage holes or water it's from the bottom placing its roots on water.